Gus Van Sant: 2003–present: Return to arthouse cinema

-In December 2024, he was reported to be directing Dead Man's Wire starring Bill Skarsgard and Dacre Montgomery, and produced by Elevated Films and Balcony 9 Productions.
+Dead Man's Wire (2025) starring Bill Skarsgård and Dacre Montgomery, and produced by Elevated Films and Balcony 9 Productions, marked his filmmaking return after almost ten years.
+The film had its world premiere out of competition at the 82nd Venice International Film Festival.

 Other work

 Van Sant released two musical albums: Gus Van Sant and 18 Songs About Golf.
-Van Sant played himself in episodes of the HBO series Entourage and the IFC series Portlandia.
+Van Sant played himself in episodes of the IFC series Portlandia and the HBO series Entourage.

 Van Sant was credited for all photography, paintings and art direction on the Red Hot Chili Peppers' album Blood Sugar Sex Magik, and directed the video for "Under the Bridge".
 He directed the pilot for the Starz television program Boss, starring Kelsey Grammer.
 Van Sant went onto The Bret Easton Ellis Podcast in 2014 to discuss filmmaking, writing, film history and their collaborations that never got made (The Golden Suicides) and the one that did (The Canyons).

 Personal life

-Van Sant is gay and lives in the Los Feliz neighborhood of Los Angeles, California.
+Van Sant is gay and lives in the Los Feliz neighborhood of Los Angeles.